ahn6/CMPT361/README.md

 #### Build steps
 1) Open the qtqt.pro project file
 2) Some of the methods in this project requires C++11 in Qt Creator.
-I've made sure that this project file does include C++11, but in the event that it is not included..
+I have made sure that this project file includes C++11.
+In the event that it is not included:
-a) Open the qtqt.pro in the text editor
+    - a) Open the qtqt.pro in the text editor
-b) Somewhere near the top (ex: Under "TEMPLATE = app") include the following "CONFIG += c++11"
+    - b) Somewhere near the top (ex: Under "TEMPLATE = app") include the following "CONFIG += c++11"
-c) Save & recompile
+    - c) Save and recompile
 3) Add all the headers and .cpp files
 4) Run